 The Oculus Quest and the PSVR represent the most affordable “full VR” experiences available right now.
 By full VR, I’m referring to the ability to interact fully in the VR environment, otherwise knows as 6DOF (6 degrees of freedom).
 Other cheap headsets, such as the Oculus Go or Samsung Gear VR only offer 3DOF limiting your ability to interact with the VR environment.
 The PSVR has been out for a few years now and has a huge backlog of games and experiences, while the Oculus Quest uses newer technology.
 Which one should you get and why?
-Let’s take a look at both side by side to see what the best option is.
+Let’s take a look at both side by side to see what the best option is in 2020

 Oculus Quest VS PSVR